Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Classification

-In addition, there is the Heisenberg commutant appearing in the \voa{} $(V^\natural)^\mathrm{2A}$, the even part of $\VB\otimes F$, and labelled by the letter T. Here, as for type~S corresponding to the odd moonshine module $\VO$, since the associated lattice is trivial, the Heisenberg commutant is actually the whole even \vosa{}.
+In addition, there is the Heisenberg commutant appearing in the \voa{} $(V^\natural)^\mathrm{2A}$, the even part of $\VB\otimes F$ where $\VB$ is the shorter Moonshine module, and labelled by the letter T. Here, as for type~S corresponding to the odd moonshine module $\VO$, since the associated lattice is trivial, the Heisenberg commutant is actually the whole even \vosa{}.

-The Heisenberg commutants of types S and T are the only non-isomorphic ones appearing in self-dual \svoa{}s of central charge $24$ that have the same central charge and representation category (but different vector-valued characters, see \autoref{sec:chars}).
+The Heisenberg commutants of types S and T are the only non-isomorphic ones appearing in the self-dual \svoa{}s of central charge $24$ that have the same central charge and representation category (but different vector-valued characters, see \autoref{sec:chars} and \autoref{table:969}).

-Moreover, there could exist fake copies of $(V^\natural)^\mathrm{2A}$ (again being isomorphic to their respective Heisenberg commutants, which would have the same central charge and representation category as for S and T and even the same vector-valued character as for T) or equivalently fake copies of the shorter moonshine module $\VB$, provided there are fake copies of the moonshine module $V^\natural$.\footnote{There cannot be fake copies of $(V^\natural)^\mathrm{2B}$ (or of the odd moonshine module $\VO$) as they would have to yield $V_\Lambda$ as one extension and hence be isomorphic to $V_\Lambda^+\cong(V^\natural)^\mathrm{2B}$ \cite{FLM88}.}
+Moreover, there could exist fake copies of $(V^\natural)^\mathrm{2A}$ (again being isomorphic to their respective Heisenberg commutants, which would have the same central charge and representation category as for S and T and even the same vector-valued character as for T) or equivalently fake copies of the shorter moonshine module $\VB$, provided there are fake copies of the moonshine module $V^\natural$ (see \autoref{rem:fakeshort}).\footnote{There cannot be fake copies of $(V^\natural)^\mathrm{2B}$ (or of the odd moonshine module $\VO$) as they would have to yield $V_\Lambda$ as one extension and hence be isomorphic to $V_\Lambda^+\cong(V^\natural)^\mathrm{2B}$ \cite{FLM88}.}